-The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that the department properly determined the claimant was noncompliant with WF/JET program requirements with no good cause and properly determined her FIP case should be terminated.
+The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that:

+1. The department properly determined the claimant was noncompliant with WF/JET program requirements without good cause and properly determined his FIP case should be terminated and sanctioned.